2002 French Hill suicide bombing: The attack

 On Wednesday, shortly after 7:05 am, a Palestinian suicide bomber got out of a red Audi vehicle next to a bus station in Jerusalem's French Hill settlement.

 Because the bus stop had been targeted by assailants in the past, the bus stop was heavily guarded.
 Two Border Police patrolmen, who were securing the site, chased the suspect to try to stop him, but the suicide bomber managed to run past them straight into the middle of a crowd of people waiting for the bus in one of the busiest bus stops in Israel.
 The suicide bomber detonated the explosive device that he was holding in a bag, killing seven people.
 About 50 additional people were injured from the force of the blast and by shrapnel that was packed around the explosive device.
 Eight of the wounded sustained severe injuries.

 The force of the blast completely destroyed the bus station, which was made of concrete, and many body parts were scattered over a large area throughout the street near the bus station.
 Later, a bulldozer dismantled what was left of the concrete bus station.

 The two Border Police patrolmen at the scene were wounded in the attack, one of them seriously.

 The perpetrators

 Shortly after the attack, the Palestinian militant group Al-Aqsa Martyrs' Brigades, which publicly identifies itself as the military wing of Fatah (led at the time by Yasser Arafat), claimed responsibility for the attack during a broadcast on Lebanese television.

 Aftermath

-According to the Daily Telegraph, both attacks carried out in Jerusalem on the 18 and 19 June 2002 were timed to disrupt an expected announcement by U.S. President George W. Bush regarding a future Palestinian state, provided that the Palestinian Authority first met a series of strict conditions.
+According to the Daily Telegraph, both attacks carried out in Jerusalem on 18 and 19 June 2002 were timed to disrupt an expected announcement by U.S. President George W. Bush regarding a future Palestinian state, provided that the Palestinian Authority first met a series of strict conditions.
 White House spokesman Ari Fleischer stated that Bush would delay the plan as such, because "It's obvious that the immediate aftermath is not the right time."